 Carvedilol (By mouth)

-This medicine is a beta-blocker that treats high blood pressure and congestive heart failure (CHF), and reduces the risk of death after a heart attack.
+Treats high blood pressure and heart failure.
+Also reduces the risk of death after a heart attack.
+This medicine is a beta-blocker.

 Coreg, Coreg CR, Hypertenevide-12.5There may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to carvedilol, or if you have asthma, severe liver disease, or certain heart problems.
 Ask your doctor about these heart problems.

 Long Acting Capsule, Tablet

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - It is best to take this medicine with food or milk.

 - Take the capsule in the morning with food.